Estimation and Inference in Boundary Discontinuity Designs: Location-Based Methods: The Causal Effects of SPP on College Attendance

-We illustrate our proposed methodology with the SPP application.
-We consider both univariate distance-based and bivariate location-based estimation and inference.
-The data set has $n=363,096$ complete observations for the first cohort of the program ($2014$).
-Each observation corresponds to one student, and the bivariate score $\bX_i= (X_{1i},X_{2i})^\top = (\mathtt{SABER11}_i,\mathtt{SISBEN}_i)^\top$ is composed by the student's SABER11 test score (ranging from $-310$ to $172$) and SISBEN wealth index (ranging from $-103.41$ to $127.21$).
-As discussed in the introduction, and without loss of generality, the score is recentered at their corresponding cutoff for program eligibility, so that the treatment assignment boundary is as shown in Figure \ref{fig:fig1a}.
-Furthermore, also without loss of generality, each dimension of $\bX_i$ is standardized in order to more naturally accommodate a common bandwidth $h$.
-Recall that $Y_i$ is an indicator variable equal to one if the student enrolled in a higher education institution after receiving the SPP subsidy, or equal to zero otherwise.
-All the results in this section are implemented using our companion \texttt{R} software package \texttt{rd2d}, and omitted details are given in the replication files.
+We illustrate our proposed causal inference methodology for BD designs with the SPP application introduced in Section \ref{sec: Introduction}.
+Recall that the dataset has $n=363,096$ complete observations for the first cohort of the program ($2014$), where each observation corresponds to one student, and the bivariate score is $\bX_i= (X_{1i},X_{2i})^\top = (\mathtt{SABER11}_i,\mathtt{SISBEN}_i)^\top$, where the first dimension is the student's SABER11 test score (ranging from $-310$ to $172$) and the second dimension is the student's SISBEN wealth index (ranging from $-103.41$ to $127.21$).
+Without loss of generality, each dimension of the score is recentered at its corresponding cutoff for program eligibility, so that the treatment assignment boundary is as shown in Figure \ref{fig:fig1a}.
+All the results in this section are implemented using our companion \texttt{R} software package \texttt{rd2d}, and omitted details are given in the supplemental appendix (Sections SA-9 and SA-10), replication files, and companion software article \citep{Cattaneo-Titiunik-Yu_2025_rd2d}.